ajam/tarbell-big-read-template/README.md

 ## Working with Tarbell

+If you installed Tarbell into a virtualenv, go into your virtualenv by typing in `workon <name of virtualenv>` (e.g. `workon tarbell1.0.4`).
 Create a new project using `tarbell newproject`.
 If you use Google Spreadsheets, this command will create a new spreadsheet and send you an invitation to edit.
 You can begin putting in content through your Spreadsheet.
 To preview the changes you make to your spreadsheet, run `tarbell serve` in the folder where you project lives and open your browser to `localhost:5000`.
 Your project preview is there.
 Anytime you make a change to the spreadsheet, simply refresh your browser window.

 (For more information, check out the main [Tarbell site](http://tarbell.io))